devbutlazy/devbutlazy/README.md

 `DevOps` `DevSecOps` `Python Developer`

-I am a Backend Developer from Ukraine, with 4 years of coding experience.
+I am a Self-Trained Backend Developer from Ukraine, with 4 years of coding experience.

 ### 🔧 Languages